The Best Backpacking Backpacks of 2017

 Criteria for Evaluation

 We tested these eleven backpacking backpacks and compared them in five different categories.
-The chart below shows the Overall Performance score of each pack we tested.
+The table below shows the Overall Performance score of each pack we tested.

 For our comfort category, we compared how comfortable and supportive each pack's frame, shoulder straps and hip belt were by field testing each pack for hours and days at a time.
 We compared these packs with standard 30-45 lb loads that most backpackers might carry for week-long trips, as well as a "load hauler" type loads where we compared each pack with 55-65 lbs for a little longer than our hips and shoulders would have liked.

 We paid extra attention to how the waist belt and shoulder straps felt on each pack after wearing them for long days and with heavy loads.
 We took into account other feedback from OutdoorGearLab Editors, their friends, and climbing partners (thanks guys) and tested these packs in excess of three hundred days to help give us a broader and less single body type perspective when choosing the most comfortable pack.